nnellans/terraform-guide/README.md

 Warning: This is not a beginner-friendly guide.
 Think of this more like an advanced cheat sheet.
 I went through the HashiCorp documentation, as well as various books, and captured any notes that I felt were relevant or important.
 Then, I organized them into the README file you see here.
 Some of it is still a work in progress, and I will update this over time.

-If you are new to Terraform, then I would suggest going through the HashiCorp Docs or doing a couple HashiCorp Learn courses first.
+If you are new to Terraform, then I would suggest going through the [HashiCorp Docs](https://www.terraform.io/docs) or doing a couple [HashiCorp Learn](https://learn.hashicorp.com/) courses first.

 ## Terraform Files, Folder Structure, and Common Code Blocks

 ### Configuration Files
 - Files that contain Terraform code are officially called "configuration files"
 - Configuration Files can be written in the typical, native format which uses the `.tf` file extension, or they can be written in the alternate JSON format which uses the `.tf.json` file extension.
-The alternate JSON format is quite rare and you won't see if very often.
+- The alternate JSON format is quite rare and you won't see if very often.
 So, this guide will be focused strictly on the native format using the `.tf` file extension

 ### Root Module
-- When you run terraform CLI commands such as `plan` or `apply` you run it against a directory of Configuration Files.
+- When you run Terraform CLI commands such as `plan` or `apply` you run it against a directory of Configuration Files.
 This directory could contain just a single Configuration File, or this directory could contain multiple Configuration Files
 - Separating your Terraform code into multiple Configuration Files is totally optional and for you to decide.
 Note that using multiple Configuration Files can make it easier for code readers and code maintainers
 - Terraform will automatically evaluate ALL Configuration Files that it finds in the **top level** of the directory you run it against
 - This top-level directory is commonly referred to as the "Root Module"